-- 24. Per the current guidelines, PRs (including SRs where relevant) are required to submit external audit reports to the LFA within six months of the end of the financial year.
-The LFA is required to subsequently review the external audit report and management letter and to provide its analysis to the Secretariat within one month.
-Our analysis of the above timelines highlighted the following: - Delays of 38 and 79 days for two audits in submitting the audit reports and management letters to the LFA beyond the six month timeline; and
+- 26. Per the current guidelines, PRs (including SRs where relevant) are required to submit external audit reports to the LFA within six months of the end of the financial year.
+The LFA is required to subsequently review the external audit report and management letter and to provide its analysis to the Secretariat within one month. - 27.
+Our analysis of the six audits reviewed highlighted delays ranging from 34 to 240 days beyond the six month timeline in submitting the audit reports and management letters to the LFA. - 28.
+No delays were experienced in receiving feedback from the LFA; however, evidence of the LFA review for one audit was not available to the audit team.